Australia–Philippines relations: Post-war relations and the White Australia policy

 Australia and the Philippines were on friendly terms after the end of World War II.
 President Manuel Roxas and Prime Minister Ben Chifley exchanged messages of friendship to mark Philippine independence in July 1946.
 Elpidio Quirino, Roxas's successor in the presidency, sought out Australia as a potential strategic partner, hoping to lessen his country's dependence on the United States.

 Relations between Australia and the Philippines were damaged by the Australian government's treatment of Lorenzo Gamboa—a Filipino man with an Australian wife and children—who was refused entry under the White Australia policy.
-Previously, very few Filipinos had been unaware that such a policy even existed.
+Previously, very few Filipinos had been unaware that such a policy existed.

 In March 1949, Congressman Hermenegildo Atienza introduced House Bill No. 2613 (the "Reciprocity Immigration Bill") into the Philippine House of Representatives.
 The bill would have banned any person from entering the Philippines, unless the other country's laws allowed the admission of Filipinos; it was directly targeted at Australia.
 Cipriano Primicias called Australians "the biggest hypocrites in the world" in the ensuing debate.
 President Quirino expressed his disappointment "that our neighbour, to whom we looked for friendship, should exclude us because of our colour", and stated that "we, the people of the Philippines, have been deeply humiliated".
 The bill was passed by the House of Representatives on 27 April.
 The Senate added an amendment exempting Australian wives of Filipino citizens, but a sudden adjournment prevented a final vote on the bill.
 After a change of government in December 1949 the new Australian government allowed Gamboa to enter the country.
 However, his treatment continued to be remembered by Filipinos for many years, and according to one Australian diplomats "all Filipinos from Manila to the most distant hinterlands knew of Gamboa and the White Australia Policy; in some cases, these two items constituted their only knowledge of Australia".

-World War II Memorials
+World War II memorials

 Lingayen

 At the aftermath of World War II, the Philippines made two memorial sites for Australians who sacrificed their lives to protect the country.
 On 20 February 2009, the Australian Embassy in the Philippines and the Provincial Government of Pangansinan presented a memorial plaque in Lingayen to honor the Royal Australian Navy's contribution in the Invasion of Lingayen Gulf in World War II.
 A wreath laying ceremony was held at the Lingayen Gulf to remember the Royal Australian Navy personnel who died in the battle.